concord-workflow/mica/README.md

 ## Running in IDE

 Start `ca.ibodrov.mica.its.LocalMicaServer` with the following environment variables:

 - `TEST_OIDC_AUTHSERVER` - the OIDC server URL, for example https://dev-12345678.okta.com;
 - `TEST_OIDC_CLIENTID` - the OIDC client ID;
 - `TEST_OIDC_SECRET` - the OIDC client secret.

 You should be able to access the UI by visiting http://localhost:8080/mica

+## Running in Production

+Mica is built to run as a part of [concord-server](https://github.com/walmartlabs/concord) 2.7.0+ The easiest way to run it is to use [mica-sidecar](./docker) Docker image.

 ## UI Development